LeoAnker0/Orange-Music/README.md

 Additionally, there are no tests or similar components included in the project as it was not within the scope of this project and was not feasible due to time constraints.

-Furthermore, if I were to start this project again, I would focus on creating a more original content, styling, and name, as it is not enjoyable to simply copy or steal someone else's work.
-However, it's important to note that all the code in this project is original.
-While I did not have a clear idea for an original concept when I began the project, this is the current state of it.
+Furthermore, if I were to start this project again, I would focus on creating a more original content, styling, and name.
+While it is not enjoyable to simply copy or steal someone else's work, I did not have a clear idea for an original concept when I began the project, and this is the current state of it.
+It is important to note, however, that all the code in the project is original.

 ## Features